 Neutral Face and Expressionless Face show a deliberate lack of emotion.
 They may be used to show that someone is unimpressed, indifferent, or awkward.

-Unamused Face is used to show dissatisfaction or suspicion.
-This emoji does not show true anger or sadness, but rather a subtly negative emotion.
+Unamused Face expresses dissatisfaction or suspicion.
+This emoji doesn’t show true anger or sadness, but rather a subtly negative emotion.
 For example, if you are unhappy or dubious of someone’s excuse for why they are late, you could send this emoji.

 Face With Cold Sweat

 Face With Cold Sweat shows stress or hard work.
 It typically refers to a specific situation.
-For example, messaging your partner to explain that you have to stay late at the office would warrant this emoji.
+Messaging a loved one to explain that you must stay late at the office would warrant this emoji.